gruberto/Gated2Depth/README.md

 NEWS: Code and data are available now!

+2020-04-12: We have fixed a correspondence bug in the Gated2Depth dataset.
+Please redownload the dataset to be sure that the RGB images match the gated images.

 ## Abstract
 We present an imaging framework which converts three images from a gated camera into high-resolution depth maps with depth accuracy comparable to pulsed lidar measurements.
 Existing scanning lidar systems achieve low spatial resolution at large ranges due to mechanically-limited angular sampling rates, restricting scene understanding tasks to close-range clusters with dense sampling.
 Moreover, today's pulsed lidar scanners suffer from high cost, power consumption, large form-factors, and they fail in presence of strong backscatter.
 We depart from point scanning and demonstrate that it is possible to turn a low-cost CMOS gated imager into a dense depth camera with at least 80m range - by learning depth from three gated images.
 The proposed architecture exploits semantic context across gated slices, and is trained on a synthetic discriminator loss without the need of dense depth labels.
 The proposed replacement for scanning lidar systems is real-time, handles back-scatter and provides dense depth at long ranges.
 We validate our approach in simulation and on real-world data acquired over 4.000 km driving in northern Europe.